Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 4. Arrange your mortgage and instruct a solicitor

-Once you have the offer notice, you can formally apply for a mortgage.
-A broker can help you compare deals from lenders who specialise in Right to Buy.
-You will also need a solicitor to handle the conveyancing — they will review the council’s offer and manage the legal transfer.
+With the offer notice in hand, you can formally apply for a mortgage.
+A broker can help you compare deals from lenders who know Right to Buy well.
+You will also need a solicitor for the conveyancing, the legal side of the purchase: they check the council’s offer and handle the transfer of ownership.

 - 05